mwganson/fcbmpimport/README.md

 <ul>
   <li>+ - Plus sign can be used in the usual way, e.g. 3 + 2 (produces 5)</li>
   <li>- - Minus sign can be used in the usual way, either to subtract or as a negative number assignment.</li>
-  <li>* - Muliplication sign can be sued in the usualy way, to multiply two values.</li>
+  <li>* - Muliplication sign can be used in the usual way, to multiply two values.</li>
   <li>/ - Performs floating point division.</li>
   <li>** - Exponents.
 E.g. 2**3 reads 2 to the power of 3,  2**(1/2) produces square root of 2.</li>
   <li>^ - Bitwise exclusive or (xor).
 NOT an exponent.
 E.g. 0b1111^0b1100 produces 0b0011 (= 3 in decimal)</li>